neondatabase/website/content/docs/guides/neosync-generate.md

 [Neosync](https://www.neosync.dev/) is an open-source synthetic data orchestration platform that can create synthetic data and sync it across all of your Neon database environments.

-In this guide, we'll show you how you can seed a Neon database with synthetic data for testing and rapid development using Neosync.
+In this guide, we'll show you how to seed a Neon database with synthetic data for testing and rapid development using Neosync.

 ## Prerequisites

 To complete the steps in the guide, you require the following:

 - A Neon account and project.
-If you do not have those, see [Sign up for a Neon account](/docs/get-started-with-neon/signing-up).
+If you do not have those, see [Sign up](/docs/get-started-with-neon/signing-up#step-1-sign-up).
 - A [Neosync](https://www.neosync.dev/) account.

 ## Neon setup